d12frosted/elpa-mirror/gnu/orderless-readme.txt

 2.5 Pattern compiler
 ────────────────────

-  The default mechanism for turning an input string into a list of regexps to match against, configured using `orderless-matching-styles', is probably flexible enough for the vast majority of users.
-The patterns are compiled by the `orderless-pattern-compiler'.
-Under special circumstances it may be useful to implement a custom pattern compiler by advising the `orderless-pattern-compiler'.
+  The default mechanism for turning an input string into a predicate and a list of regexps to match against, configured using `orderless-matching-styles', is probably flexible enough for the vast majority of users.
+The patterns are compiled by `orderless-compile'.
+Under special circumstances it may be useful to implement a custom pattern compiler by advising `orderless-compile'.

 2.6 Interactively changing the configuration